MicrosoftDocs/security/compass/incident-response-process.md

 - Sharing information

-   Inform investigators, stakeholders, and customers while limiting liability and unrealistic expectations.
+   Inform investigators, stakeholders, and customers based on the advice of your legal department to limit liability and avoid setting unrealistic expectations.

 This article is designed to lower risk to your organization for a cybersecurity incident by identifying common errors to avoid and providing guidance on what actions you can rapidly take that both reduce risk and meet stakeholder needs.